 Pursuant to the collaboration arrangement we entered into with Quintiles and PharmaBio in December 2001, we issued to PharmaBio, for approximate net aggregate proceeds of \$2.7 million: (i) 791,905 shares of common stock at a price equal to \$3.79 per share; and (ii) Class G warrants to purchase 357,143 shares of common stock at an exercise price equal to \$3.485 per share (subject to adjustment).
 The Class G warrants had a ten-year term and we were entitled to redeem the Class G warrants upon the attainment of certain exchange-related price performance thresholds of the common stock.
 In February 2004, the price performance criteria was met and we provided notice to PharmaBio of our intention to redeem the Class G warrants.
 The Class G warrants were cashlessly exercised resulting in the issuance of 249,726 shares.
 In connection with the credit facility, we issued to PharmaBio Class H warrants to purchase 320,000 shares of common stock.
 The Class H warrants are exercisable at \$3.03 per share (subject to adjustment) and are exercisable proportionately only upon availability of the credit facility.
-To the extent the credit facility availability is increased to greater than \$8.5 million, for each \$1 million increase, the amount of shares of common stock issuable pursuant to the Class H warrants shall be increased by approximately 38,000 shares.
+To the extent the credit facility availability is increased to greater than \$8.5 million, for each \$1.0 million increase, the amount of shares of common stock issuable pursuant to the Class H warrants shall be increased by approximately 38,000 shares.
 The Class H warrants had a ten-year term and we were entitled to redeem the Class H warrants upon the attainment of certain exchange-related price performance thresholds of the common stock.
 In April 2004, the price performance criteria was met and we provided notice to PharmaBio of our intention to redeem the vested portion of the Class H warrants.
-The vested portion of the Class H warrants were cashlessly exercised resulting in the issuance of 160,318 shares.
+As of June 30, 2004, the vested portion of the Class H warrants were cashlessly exercised resulting in the issuance of 160,318 shares.
+Subsequently, on August 4, 2004, the remaining Class H warrants vested, were redeemed and cashlessly exercised resulting in the issuance of 68,084 shares.

 In October 2001, we received approximately \$7.3 million in net proceeds from a private financing.
 In the financing, we issued 3,562,759 shares of common stock and 712,553 Class F warrants to purchase shares of common stock at an exercise price of \$2.365 per share.
-The Class F warrants had a five-year term and we were entitled to redeem the Class F warrants, with 20 days' prior written notice, for

-\$.001, upon the attainment of certain exchange-related price performance thresholds of the common stock.
+The Class F warrants had a five-year term and we were entitled to redeem the Class F warrants, with 20 days' prior written notice, for \$.001, upon the attainment of certain exchange-related price performance thresholds of the common stock.
 In July 2003, the price performance criteria was met and we provided notice to the Class F warrant holders of our intention to redeem the Class F warrants.
 All Class F warrants have been exercised resulting in 712,553 shares issued and proceeds of approximately \$1.7 million.

-In April 2001, we received approximately \$1 million in proceeds in a private offering of 296,560 shares of common stock at a per share price equal to \$3.37.
+In April 2001, we received approximately \$1.0 million in proceeds in a private offering of 296,560 shares of common stock at a per share price equal to \$3.37.